-The Biomedical Equipment Repair Technology program content includes, but is not limited to, hydraulics, pneumatics, optics, and mechanics to troubleshoot, service, and repair equipment commonly used for treatment, diagnosis, and monitoring of patients in a medical environment.
+Biomedical equipment technicians bring several critical skills to their profession.
+The field requires mechanical and technical skills to diagnose problems and conduct repairs.
+The profession also requires communication and time-management skills to quickly and effectively ensure the safety of medical equipment.
+The course content includes, but is not limited to, electronics, pneumatics, optics and mechanics to troubleshoot, service and repair equipment commonly used for treatment, diagnosis and monitoring of patients in a medical environment.

 The following table illustrates the program structure: